sal55/langs/Parsing/Readme.md

 How long does a program take which does nothing but allocate that number of AST nodes?

 My compiler takes 62ms to allocate 3M notes cleared to zero (that bit is important).
 (I notice I use a block allocator for ASTs: I allocate 32K of them at a time in a single block, which are cleared to zero in one lot too.
-However the advantage is not great, maybe 15% faster.)
+However the advantage is not great, maybe 15% faster.
+But even aside from that, I normally use my own small object allocator anyway.)

-Basically, it's narrowing done what is the bottleneck.
+Basically, it's narrowing down what is the bottleneck.
 If the above tests are OK, then look at the parsing code itself; are there inefficiences there like using long chains of if-else statements, or is there too much recursion.
 How efficient is symbol table lookup and name resolving?

 (I'd post one of my parsers, but they tend to be 4000 lines or so, so probably not too enlightening.
 I don't really understand them myself.)